wytlines100/UnverifiedV2/README.md

 ## Contributing

 Contributions are welcome.
-If you would like to report a bug or suggest a feature, please reach out via the contact details below or through the Discord community.
+If you would like to report a bug or suggest a feature, please reach out via the contact email below or through our Discord server.

 Current contributors: wytlines, DeadFish7, andreypidd, jet, joudaALT, TrustIsOver, TheM1ddleM1n